digital-salon/Digital-Salon/README.md

 ## Acknowledgements

-- Our default head mesh is created by [AVATAR NEO](https://avatarneo.com/) and can be downloaded from [this link](https://www.avatarneo.com/PinscreenGenericHeadModel.obj).
-Please rename it to `head.obj` and put it under `data/meshes` before compiling our program.
 - Our default hairstyle (Jewfro) is adopted from [CT2Hair](https://yuefanshen.net/CTHair).
 We aligned it with our head mesh and resampled it to ~10k strands.

 ## Citation